True Faith (band): 2002-2007

-After 2 years of absence from the recording scene, Truefaith returned in a big way with the launch of their 11th album, Stray To Be Found.
-Powered by the first single, the mega ballad "Dahil Ikaw" (which is the theme song to the teleserye Sa Piling Mo), the band made their comeback in a spectacular manner.
-Not to be left out in the burgeoning "new band wave", they have once again proven to be a force to reckon with in the local music industry.
+After 2 years of absence from the recording scene, the band returned with the launch of their 11th album, Stray To Be Found.
+Powered by the first single, the mega ballad "Dahil Ikaw" (which is the theme song to the teleseries Sa Piling Mo), the band made their comeback.
 A couple of years back, Benedict Esguerra and Kenneth Ilagan entered the band as drummer and guitarist respectively.
-Two years was just enough time for them to gel with the band.
 After "Dahil Ikaw", the singles, "Sayang Ang Lahat", "Cross My Heart" (a cover of an EBTG classic), and "Araw’t Gabi" were released.
 All the videos for these singles became a regular fare in MYX's Daily Top 10.
-(The album also included covers of the band's favourites: Crowded House's "Four Seasons in One Day", and Fra Lippo Lippi's "Crazy Wisdom".)
+(The album also included covers of the band's favorites: Crowded House's "Four Seasons in One Day", and Fra Lippo Lippi's "Crazy Wisdom".)

+In October 2005, the band began their 1st American tour.
+From 2006 to 2008, they did shows in Taiwan, Hong Kong, Singapore and Malaysia.
+In June 2009, Medwin and Eugene did a special acoustic show in Dubai which was very successful.

 The video for "Dahil Ikaw" was one of the most viewed in 2006, and was nominated in two categories at the MYX Music Awards of 2007, consequently winning in the soundtrack category.
 It was directed by Genghis Jimenez.

-In October 2005, the band went to the US for their 1st American Tour.
-They played two shows around San Francisco, San Diego, New York and two shows in L.A.
-Medwin believes that the popularity of the song "Dahil Ikaw" has only increased the chances of them going back to America and possibly a tour of Europe to entertain Filipinos there.
-It is no wonder that the song that ushered their comeback has paved the way for them to play internationally.
-From 2006 to 2008, they did shows in Taiwan, Hong Kong, Singapore and Malaysia.
-In June 2009, Medwin and Eugene did a special acoustic show in Dubai which was very successful.